Posted on 1 Comment

 • Tinctures: These are liquid extracts that can deliver the herb’s benefits without smoking.
 However, they can be strong, so use them in moderation.

-• Aromatherapy: Using herbs’ scents can relax you without the smoke, through essential oils or by heating up the herb without burning it.
+• Aromatherapy: Using herbs’ scents can relax you without the smoke, through essential oils.

 If you choose to smoke herbs, do it sparingly, be aware of the health impact, and find other ways to enjoy herbs.